 New figures released by the Centers for Disease Control and Prevention show that overdose deaths have leveled off for the last three months, which means the epidemic could be peaking.
 According to Quest Diagnostics, the largest workforce drug-testing lab, the number of drug tests that were positive for opioids reached their highest in 2011, which suggests that opioid addiction among unemployed Americans is dropping.

 At Decision Point Center, our team of compassionate professionals understands the factors that play into the development of opioid addiction disorders, and we know what it takes to help you maintain your health and sobriety.
 Our team is committed to working with people who want to overcome their opioid addiction, which is why we would like you to visit our rehab center in Prescott for help.
 All of our treatment options are tailored to your unique needs, and we are here to support and encourage you throughout your recovery journey.

-Call (844) 292-5010 to find out more about our opioid rehabilitation treatments in Northern Arizona.
+Call (844) 292-5010 or complete an online form to find out more about our opioid rehabilitation treatments in Northern Arizona.